dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 Furthermore, the diameter of the network appeared to be 10.
 This can be explained with a small-world effect in PPINs, meaning there is great connectivity between proteins.
-In other words, the network’s diameter is small, no matter how big the network is.
+In other words, the diameter of the network will be small, no matter how big the network is.

 Finally, articulation point and centrality analysis validated the importance of TP53 as the center of this network.